Aatman1/pyClockZone/README.md

 - Add and remove cities from the list
 - Automatically detect the timezone of each city
-- Display the current time in each city, including the timezone offset
+- Display the current time and weather in each city, including the timezone offset from the previous city
 - Show the time difference between cities
 - Toggle between 12-hour and 24-hour time formats
 - Graphical clock face for each city
 - Country shape display for each location
 - Flag emoji for each country
 - Weather forecast for each location (on left-click)
-- Remove loction from the list (on left-click)
+- Remove loction from the list (on right-click)
+- Weather forcast appears in seperate window, showing forcast in 3 hour increments showing weather condition, temperature, humidity, wind speed, wind direction, and percipitation chance, percipitation amount

 ## Requirements